Gary Jones (baseball manager): Career

 Jones led the Stars to the Southern League championship in 1994 and the Trappers to back-to-back Pacific Coast League championships in 1996 and 1997.
 He also won Manager-of-the-Year Awards in 1991 (Madison), 1994 (Huntsville), 1996 and 1997 (both with Edmonton).
 In his first season with Lehigh Valley, he led the 2018 IronPigs to an 84–56 win–loss record and the International League North Division championship, although his team was eliminated in the opening round of the Governors' Cup playoffs.
 Through 2018, his career mark as a minor league manager was 1,124–1,028 (.522).

 Prior to his appointment to the 2014 coaching staff of then-Cub manager Rick Renteria, Jones spent seven years as the roving minor league infield instructor for the San Diego Padres, where Renteria had been a Major League coach.
 He was retained when Joe Maddon replaced Renteria as manager in October 2014 for the season, and was the third-base coach for the 2016 Cubs' National League and World Series championship team.

 In December 2021, Jones was hired to manage the Toledo Mud Hens, the Detroit Tigers Triple-A team.
 On January 27, 2022, Jones was named first base coach for the Tigers' major league team, replacing Kimera Bartee who died suddenly in late 2021.

+On May 12th 2026 Gary Jones was named the new manager of the Toledo Mud Hens, replacing interim manager Mike Hessman.